anonymousSubmission1402/ISSTA2024/README.md

 ## Step 2: Set API Keys as Environmental Variables

 Configure the OpenAI and Cohere API keys as environmental variables on your operating system.
 Name the variable for the OpenAI API key as "OPENAI_KEY" and the variable for the Cohere API key as "COHERE_KEY".
+If you are running a local LLM, then there is no need to configure any key.

 ## Step 3: Define Prerequisite Settings in `config.json`